Do you wake up with headaches or jaw pain in the morning?

 Patients with bruxism often wake with headaches in the morning and experience painful muscle and jaw tension.
 Teeth grinding can cause breaks, chips, or excessively worn teeth.
 If you grind your teeth, your dentist may be able to tell just with a visual exam.
 Molars tend to wear down first, but other teeth may show signs of excessive stress as well.

 How can I stop grinding my teeth in my sleep?

-Patients who grind their teeth may benefit from an oral sleep appliance.
+We typically prescribe an oral sleep appliance, similar to a mouthguard, to protect your teeth from night-time teeth grinding.
+Patients who use the oral appliance have a high success rate.
 The oral sleep appliance is custom designed and fabricated to comfortably fit your mouth.
-The oral appliance is worn while the patients sleep and prevents the upper and lower jaw from grinding together.
+It is worn while you sleep and prevents the upper and lower jaw from grinding together.